ampproject/amp.dev/content/docs/guides/author_develop/pwa-amp/amp-in-pwa.md

 ## Handle navigation in your Progressive Web App

 You’ll still need to implement this step manually.
-After all, we don’t know how you want to present links to content in your navigation concept.
+After all, it's up to you how you present links to content in your navigation concept.
 A number of lists?
 A bunch of cards?

-This step is up to you, but my guess is that you’ll fetch some JSON that returns ordered URLs with some metadata.
+In a common scenario, you’d fetch some JSON that returns ordered URLs with some metadata.
 In the end, you should end up with a function callback that fires when the user clicks on one of the links, and said callback should include the URL of the requested AMP page.
 If you have that, you’re all set for the final step.

 ## Use the Shadow API to render a page inline